jdeluyck/kcoreorg-website/_posts/2006/2006-08-23-running-linux-on-an-acer-travelmate-800-series-laptop.md

 Now you should be able to connect e.g. a palmpilot on `/dev/ircomm0`.
 Atleast, it works for me.

 **UPDATE:** Johannes Zellner has informed me that this laptop can indeed do SIR, but you need to limit the baud speed.
-I haven&#8217;t tested this myself, email follows:
+I haven't tested this myself, email follows:

 <pre>You CAN get SIR on the irda chip and in fact you have to operate in SIR
 mode for example if you want to connect (like me) to your gprs handy to